 d.
 When dealing with content that requires the expertise of other agencies, IMDA will consult them accordingly.

 e.
-As an example, when assessing content pertaining to public health measures and risks, IMDA will consult the Ministry of Health and its experts.
+As an example, when assessing content pertaining to public health measures and risk, IMDA will consult MOH and its experts.

 Enforcement and penalties